YasserAdel564/Gift-Stores/README.md

  * Apply DI

 ## License
-* This project is licensed under the MIT License - see the LICENSE file for details
+* This project is licensed under the MIT License - see the [License](https://github.com/YasserAdel564/Gift-Stores/blob/master/License) file for details